stormpython/insightfl/README.md

 To get started building your web app, follow the instructions below to setup your development environment.

+**Note**: This assumes you are comfortable with the Terminal and have some familiarity with Unix/Linux commands.
+If this is not the case, take a look at this [guide](http://www.ee.surrey.ac.uk/Teaching/Unix/).

 ### Getting Started <a name="getting-started"></a>
 #### System Requirements <a name="system-requirements"></a>
 1. [Python](https://www.python.org/downloads/)(v2.7+) with [pip](http://pip.readthedocs.org/en/latest/installing.html) installed.